Auctions with Tokens: Monetary Policy as a Mechanism Design Choice: Extension: pledging an object vs. pledging cash

-Suppose now that the auction uses dollars and that the auctioneer sells a contingent security to investors.
-Assume that effort is not contractible, but revenues are.
-The security specifies a payment to the auctioneer in period 1, which we denote by $y_1$, and a contingent period-2 payment from the auctioneer to investors, which we denote by $y_2( \sum_i b_{2,i}+e)$.
-These payments need to satisfy the investors' rationality constraint:
+Suppose the auctioneer accepts payments in dollars and issues a contingent security to outside investors.
+The contingent security specifies a payment from investors to the auctioneer in period~1, denoted by $y_1$, and a contingent period-2 payment from the auctioneer to investors, denoted by $y_2(\sum_i b_{2,i}+e)$.
+These payments must satisfy the investors' rationality constraint:

-Note that the possibility of ``running away with the till'' implies that, in period 2, the auctioneer should always earn at least $\sum b_{i,2}+1-c$, or else he would prefer to run away.
-The incentive compatibility constraint is, therefore:
+Due to the possibility of ``running away with the till,'' in period~2 the auctioneer must always receive a large-eough payoff.
+Thus, the incentive compatibility constraint is: